 What a Massage Function Actually Does

-The components that make massage possible sit behind the upholstery in the backrest, seat and leg rest.
-Vibration motors, kneading mechanisms and heating elements work together to deliver controlled pressure and movement to muscle groups.
-The programs run for a set period and switch off automatically.
+A built-in massage function consists of vibration motors, kneading mechanisms, and heating elements integrated behind the upholstery in the backrest, seat, and leg rest.
+Together they deliver controlled pressure and movement to muscle groups.
+The programmes run for a set period and switch off automatically.

 For daily use, this typically means twenty minutes after work to loosen tension that builds up from sitting at a desk or driving.
 For others it means using the heat function on a cold evening because it simply feels good.
 Both are valid ways to use the chair and neither requires any particular routine or commitment.